JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Update on Sheff 2022 settlement in the CT General Assembly: Maxwell Zeff, Jacqueline Rabe Thomas, and Walter Smith Randolph, “Despite Concerns from Lawmakers, Sheff v.
 O’Neill Agreement Poised to Go into Effect,” CT Public, March 9, 2022, <https://www.ctpublic.org/news/investigative-news/2022-03-09/despite-concerns-from-lawmakers-sheff-vs-oneill-agreement-poised-to-go-into-effect>.

 ### Thur 17 March
+- Jacqueline Rabe Thomas from CT Public will visit class to observe and record radio story
 - Review final revisions of Sheff charts for publication
 - Workshop: Refine essays with input from instructor
 - Prep for next readings and research project after Spring Break